J-F-Liu/knowledge/src/Computer/software.md

 阶段 2：深度清理
 阶段 3：管道（pipeline）重构

+When people are actually using it, and interested in it, it started to have a life of its own.
+People started sending patches, and the system begin growing.

+GPLv2 is pretty much the perfect balance of "everybody works under the same rules", and still requires that people give back to the community ("tit-for-tat").

 ### Single Writer Principle

 For any item of data, or resource, that item of data should be owned by a single execution context for all mutations.